CSEdelft/competitions/README.md

-Every month, me (jonathan) will give *10 euros* to the creator of the best submission that conforms to the monthly challenge. me, together with <who wants?> will judge.
+Every month, me (jonathan) will give *10 euros* to the creator of the best submission that conforms to the monthly challenge. me, together with Julius will judge.

 Ideas for future challenges are welcome